rkgIITBh/data-structures.github.io/HTML/BSTintro.md

         printf("Error: empty tree or element not present\n");
         return root;
     }

-    // Delete from the left subtree
-    if (x < root->info)
+    // If element is smaller than that at the root delete from the left subtree if (x < root->info)
         root->left = deleteNode(root->left, x);

-    // Delete from the right subtree
-    else if (x > root->info)
+    // If element is bigger than the element at the root delete from the right subtree else if (x > root->info)
         root->right = deleteNode(root->right, x);

-    // Otherwise reached the node to be deleted else {
+    // If element at the root equal to element to be deleted, delete the root. else {
-        if (root->left == NULL) {
+        // Node has only one child or no child if (root->left == NULL) {
             temp = root->right;
             printf("Delete %d success\n",root->info);